Sjord/Sjord.github.io/_posts/2016-02-04-cracking-php-rand.md

 * 9h3byovpGR
 * gGt0A94U92

 Now, the next rand will be determining whether it will be an uppercase letter, lowercase letter or number.
-This is determined by the outcomes of `rand` 3 and 31 calls ago, so that's the last 9 in `gGt0A94U92` and the y in `9h3byovpGR`.
+This is determined by the outcomes of `rand` 3 and 31 calls ago.
+That's the last 9 in `gGt0A94U92` and the y in `9h3byovpGR`.
 So we expect the next output of `rand(0, 2)` to be approximately ⌊10/10 + 25/26 × 3⌋ = 2 mod 3, so that means we get a number.
 Let's see if we can predict that number.
 The next calls to `rand` that determines the number is determined by the `rand` from 3 calls ago, a number, and the rand of 31 calls ago, a lowercase letter.
 The number will thus be between ⌊2/3 + 1/3 × 10⌋ = 0 mod 10 and ⌊3/3 + 2/3 × 10⌋ = 6 mod 10.
 We thus expect the number to be between 0 and 6.
 It turns out to be 4:

 * 43J2d2ew31